lidofinance/lido-improvement-proposals/LIPS/lip-22.md

 - reverts if `amount_` is zero;
 - reverts if `msg.sender` is zero address;
-- reverts if `wrappedToken` doesn not have enough allowance to transfer `msg.sender` tokens;
+- reverts if `wrappedToken` doesn't not have enough allowance to transfer `msg.sender` tokens;
 - reverts if `msg.sender` does not have enough balance;

 ##### Parameters